aws/eks-anywhere/docs/content/en/docs/reference/ovas.md

 * `eksdRelease:kubernetes-1-20-eks-6`

 ## Building your own Ubuntu OVA
-The EKS Anywhere project OVA building process leverages upstream [image-builder repository.](https://github.com/kubernetes-sigs/image-builder)
+The EKS Anywhere project OVA building process leverages upstream [image-builder repository](https://github.com/kubernetes-sigs/image-builder).
 If you want to build an OVA with a custom Ubuntu base image to use for an EKS Anywhere cluster, please follow the instructions below.

-Having access to a vSphere environment and docker running locally are prerequisites for building your own images.
+Having access to a vSphere environment and Docker running locally are prerequisites for building your own images.

 ### Required vSphere Permissions
 #### Virtual machine